Sporting Dogs

 Golden Retriever, English Springer Spaniel, and Labrador Retriever sitting on grass in a lush green Canadian field, representing Sporting dog breeds.

-A high-resolution photograph of a liver-colored Field Spaniel sitting attentively on a forest path, surrounded by lush greenery.
+A high-resolution digital photograph of an English Springer Spaniel with a liver and white coat sitting attentively on a forest path, surrounded by lush greenery.

 English Setter dog sitting on a forest path with a silky white coat and black speckled markings